List of Kentucky supplemental roads and rural secondary highways (300–399): KY 356

 Kentucky Route 356 is a 17.135 mi rural secondary highway in northern Scott County and western Harrison County.
 The highway begins at US 25 (Cincinnati Pike) at Stonewall.
-KY 356 heads east alone Stone Lane, which intersects a Norfolk Southern Railway line before crossing the Scott–Harrison county line.
+KY 356 heads east along Stone Lane, which intersects a Norfolk Southern Railway line before crossing the Scott–Harrison county line.
 The highway continues alone White Oak Road, which crosses the middle and south forks of Raven Creek and the north and south forks of Twin Creek.
 East of the last stream, KY 356 runs concurrently with KY 1842 between Hawktown Road and White Oak–Tricum Pike and meets the north end of KY 3018 (Mill Creek Road).
 The highway crosses Mill Creek and intersects US 27, which bypasses Cynthiana to the west, shortly before entering the city.
 KY 356 enters the city along Pleasant Street and reaches its eastern terminus as the west leg of a five-legged intersection on the west side of the South Fork of the Licking River.
 From the intersection, city-maintained White Oak Pike heads northwest, KY 3016 heads south on River Road, KY 36 heads north on River Road, and KY 36 heads east across the river on Pleasant Street into downtown Cynthiana.